CenterServ International, Ltd: Business Model

 CenterServ has two primary lines of business; Cloud Servers and Dedicated Servers offered on a global scale.
 CenterServ helps design, build, and implement personalized services and offer cloud computing consulting services as part of their service agreements.

 Social activity

-Although the founders began as MIS administrator and Finance specialist, they found that most companies were often put off by the cloud industry´s lack of services personalization, by centralized decision making purely motivated by profit and also by a lack of data center services accessibility in most parts of the globe.
-The founders wanted to turn their venture into a socially responsible company where the cloud industry would benefit from CenterServ activities.
+Although the founders began as MIS administrator and Finance specialists, they found that most companies were often put off by the cloud industry's lack of services personalization, and by a lack of data center services accessibility in most parts of the globe.